-Figure 3: 9-wise and 4-wise quorum systems (|S| = 10, f = 1, 2): Left Column: Percentage of slow writes, Right Column: Latency of write operations
+Figure 9: 9-wise and 4-wise quorum systems (|S| = 10, f = 1,2): Left Column: Percentage of slow writes, Right Column: Latency of write operations

 Similar to the read operations, the performance of write operations is not affected by the number of reader participants.
 It is affected however by both the number of writers and servers in the system.
 The only algorithm that allows single round write operations is APRX-SFW.
-This is very distinct in our experiments and can be also seen in the first row of Figure 3 (part of Figure 14).
+This is very distinct in our experiments and can also be seen in the first row of Figure 9.
 When deploying a 9-wise quorum system APRX-SFW allows more than 60% of the writes to be fast.
 We observe that the percentage of slow writes increases as the number of writers grows.
 This is expected as more write operations may collide and thus more tags are going to be propagated in the system.
 It is a pleasant surprise that the latency of write operations of APRX-SFW is below the write latency of the algorithms that require two communication rounds.
-It can be taken as an evidence that the computation burden of APRX-SFW does not exceed the time of the second communication round.
+This is again an evidence that the computation burden of APRX-SFW does not exceed the time of the second communication round.
 Note here that unlike the read operations, writes can be fast in APRX-SFW only when the write predicate holds.
-This characteristic can be depicted from the second row of Figure 3 (part of Figure 18) where the 4-wise intersection does not allow for the write predicate to hold.
+This characteristic can be depicted from the second row of Figure 9 where the 4-wise intersection does not allow for the write predicate to hold.
 Thus, every write operation in APRX-SFW performs two communication rounds in this case.
 It is of great importance that the write latency of APRX-SFW is almost identical to the delay of the other two algorithms.
 That shows once more that the computation burden of APRX-SFW does not affect the latency of writes by a high margin.
 The spikes on the latency of the write operations in the same figure appear due to the small range of the values and the small time inconsistency that may be caused by the variable delays of the network.